American Humanist Association: History

 By 1935, the Humanist Fellowship had become the "Humanist Press Association", the first national association of humanism in the United States.

 In July 1939, a group of Quakers, inspired by the 1933 Humanist Manifesto, incorporated the Humanist Society of Friends as a religious, educational, charitable nonprofit organization authorized to issue charters and train & ordain its own ministry.
-Upon ordination these ministers were then accorded the same rights and privileges granted by law to priests, ministers, and rabbis of traditional theistic religions.
+Upon ordination, these ministers were then accorded the same rights and privileges granted by law to priests, ministers, and rabbis of traditional theistic religions.

 In 1941, Curtis Reese led the reorganization and incorporation of the "Humanist Press Association" as the American Humanist Association.
 Along with its reorganization, the AHA began printing The Humanist magazine.
-The AHA was originally headquartered in Yellow Springs, Ohio, then San Francisco, California, and, in 1978, Amherst, New York.
+The AHA was initially headquartered in Yellow Springs, Ohio, then San Francisco, California, and, in 1978, Amherst, New York.
 Subsequently, the AHA moved to Washington, D.C.

 In 1952, the AHA became a founding member of the International Humanist and Ethical Union (IHEU) in Amsterdam, Netherlands.

 The AHA was the first national membership organization to support abortion rights.
 Around the same time, the AHA partnered with the American Ethical Union (AEU) to help establish the rights of non-theistic conscientious objectors to the Vietnam War.
-In the late 1960s, the AHA also secured a religious tax exemption in support of its celebrant program, allowing Humanist celebrants to legally officiate at weddings, perform chaplaincy functions, and in other ways enjoy the same rights as traditional clergy.
+In the late 1960s, the AHA also secured a religious tax exemption to support its celebrant program, allowing Humanist celebrants to officiate at weddings legally, perform chaplaincy functions, and enjoy the same rights as traditional clergy.

 In 1991, the AHA took control of the Humanist Society, a religious Humanist organization that now runs the celebrant program.
 After this transfer, the AHA commenced the process of jettisoning its religious tax exemption and resumed its exclusively educational status.
-Today the AHA is recognized by the U.S. Internal Revenue Service as a nonprofit, tax exempt, 501(c)(3), publicly supported educational organization.
+Today the AHA U.S. Internal Revenue Service recognized the AHA as a nonprofit, tax exempt, 501(c)(3), publicly supported educational organization.

 Membership numbers are disputed, but Djupe and Olson place it as "definitely fewer than 50,000."
 The AHA has over 575,000 followers on Facebook and over 42,000 followers on Twitter.